What is Wine?

 Wine is an alcoholic beverage made with the fermented juice of grapes.

-Technically, wine can be made with any fruit (i.e. apples, cranberries, plums, etc) but most wines are made with wine grapes.
-(Which are different than table grapes).
+Technically, wine can be made with any fruit (i.e. apples, cranberries, plums, etc) but if it just says “wine” on the label then it’s made with grapes.
+(By the way, wine grapes are different than table grapes).

 Speaking of differences, the difference between wine and beer is that beer is made from brewed grains that are then fermented.
 So very simply, wine is made from fruit and beer is made from grains.
 Of course, there exceptions –that push the boundaries of beer,–but that story is for another time.